Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Frequency – once a week, bi-weekly, or once a month?

-- When – Look at your schedule and finalize a time and day you can spend devoted time to get it done.
+- When – Look at your schedule and finalize a time and day you can devote to getting it done.

 - Will you meal prep as well?